2024-25 Edition

 The Honors Program in the department of Global and International Studies is open to all International Studies majors who meet the minimum academic qualifications (3.5 GPA in International Studies courses and 3.0 GPA overall).

-During the spring quarter of the junior year or during the summer before the senior year, students formally apply to the honors program.
-Students will be notified of their selection to the honors program by September 1.
+During the winter quarter of the junior year or senior year, students formally apply to the honors program.
+Students will be notified of their selection to the honors program by June 1.
 In the fall quarter, students enroll in International Studies INTL ST H180, Honors Research Seminar.
 In this course, each student formulates a written research plan (i.e., prospectus) for the honors thesis.
 Students also select a faculty member who agrees to supervise the research, evaluate the written work, and approve the honors thesis.
 In the winter quarter, students enroll in International Studies INTL ST H190, Honors Thesis, with their faculty advisor.
 The faculty advisor supervises and evaluates data collection and analysis and reads and edits chapter drafts.
 In the spring quarter, students enroll in a second quarter of INTL ST H190, Honors Thesis, with their faculty advisor.
 The thesis is to be completed by the student and approved by the advisor prior to the end of the quarter.

 Honors students must also demonstrate a high level of language proficiency by completing two courses beyond the 2A level in language, literature, or culture taught in their chosen international language.